Skelmis/Discord-Anti-Spam/docs/modules/migrating.rst

 - Added a guild log channel setting
     - `guild_` messages will be sent here if set, otherwise same as before
+    - :py:method:`AntiSpamHandler.add_guild_log_channel`
+    - :py:method:`AntiSpamHandler.remove_guild_log_channel`

+- Abstracted logic and data storage to be separate.
+This means you can setup your own cache such as redis.
+See :py:class:`Cache`

+- Now features an easy way to clean up your cache.
+See :py:method:`AntiSpamHandler.clean_cache`

 - New plugins:
     - :py:class:`AntiMassMention` - To stop people spam pinging